sverrehu/kafka-ops-julie/docs/config-values.rst

 - **Property**: *topology.project.prefix.format*, to set the project level name format, it should be a subset of the previous one.
 - **Property**: *topology.topic.prefix.separator*, to select a custom separator between attributes.

-Optimised number of ACLs and RBAC bindings
+Optimised number of ACL bindings
 -----------

-This property is used to reduce the number of ACLs, or RBAC bindings, created.
+This property is used to reduce the number of ACLs created.
 In the normal operational mode, Julie Ops, will create direct pair of bindings for each user and topic.
 However for some organisations, it might be enough, to create an optimised list by using prefixed bindings.

 **Property**: *topology.acls.optimized*